Lizzie Borden: Thursday, August 4, 1892

 Morse arrived in the evening of August 3 and slept in the guest room that night.
-Andrew, Abby, Morse, and Sullivan were present at breakfast the next morning, after which Andrew and Morse went to the sitting room where they chatted for nearly an hour.
-Morse left around 8:48 am to buy a pair of oxen and visit his niece in Fall River, planning to return to the Borden home for lunch at noon.
-Andrew left for his morning walk sometime after 9 am.
+Andrew, Abby, Morse, and the maid Sullivan were present at breakfast the next morning, after which Andrew and Morse went to the sitting room, where they chatted for nearly an hour.
+Morse left around 8:48 am to buy a pair of oxen and visit his niece in Fall River.
+He planned to return to the Borden home for lunch at noon.
+Andrew left for his morning walk sometime after 9:00.

-One of Lizzie and Emma's regular chores was to clean the guest room, but this morning Abby went upstairs sometime between 9:00 am and 10:30 am to make the bed.
+One of Lizzie and Emma's regular chores was to clean the guest room, but this morning Abby went upstairs sometime between 9:00 and 10:30 a.m. to make the bed.
 According to the forensic investigation, Abby was facing her killer at the time of the attack.
-She was first struck on the side of the head with a hatchet which cut her just above the ear, causing her to turn and fall face down on the floor and creating contusions on her nose and forehead.
-Her killer then struck her multiple times, delivering 17 more hits to the back of her head and killing her.
+She was first struck on the side of the head with a hatchet, which cut her just above the ear, causing her to turn and fall face down on the floor and creating contusions on her nose and forehead.
+Her killer struck her multiple times, delivering 17 more hits to the back of her head and killing her.

-Andrew returned at around 10:30 am.
+Andrew returned at around 10:30 a.m.
 His key failed to open the door, so he knocked.
 Sullivan went to unlock the door but found it jammed; she uttered a curse.
 She testified that she heard Lizzie laughing immediately after this; she did not see Lizzie, but stated that the laughter was coming from the top of the stairs.
 This was considered significant, as Abby was already dead by this time, and her body would have been visible to anyone on the second floor.
 Lizzie later denied being upstairs and testified that her father had asked her where Abby was, to which she replied that a messenger had delivered Abby a summons to visit a sick friend.

-Sullivan stated that she then removed Andrew's boots and helped him into his slippers before he lay down on the sofa for a nap, a detail contradicted by the crime-scene photos which show Andrew wearing boots.
+Sullivan stated that she removed Andrew's boots and helped him into his slippers before he lay down on the sofa for a nap, a detail contradicted by the crime-scene photos which show Andrew wearing boots.
 She testified that she was in her third-floor room, resting from cleaning windows just before 11:10 am when she heard Lizzie call from downstairs, "Maggie, come quick!
 Father's dead.
 Somebody came in and killed him."

 Andrew was slumped on a couch in the downstairs sitting room, struck 10 or 11 times with a hatchet-like weapon.
 One of his eyes had been split cleanly in two, suggesting that he had been asleep when attacked.
 His still-bleeding wounds suggested a very recent attack.
 Family physician Dr. Bowen arrived from his home across the street and pronounced both victims dead.
-Detectives estimated that Andrew's death had occurred at approximately 11:00 am.
+Detectives estimated that Andrew's death had occurred at approximately 11:00 a.m.